oracle/python-cx_Oracle/doc/src/user_guide/batch_statement.rst

     ]
     cursor.executemany("insert into ParentTable values (:1, :2)", dataToInsert)

-This code requires only one round-trip from the client to the database instead of the five round-trips that would be required for repeated calls to :meth:`~Cursor.execute()`.
+This code requires only one :ref:`round-trip <roundtrips>` from the client to the database instead of the five round-trips that would be required for repeated calls to :meth:`~Cursor.execute()`.
 For very large data sets there may be an external buffer or network limits to how many rows can be processed, so repeated calls to ``executemany()`` may be required.
 The limits are based on both the number of rows being processed as well as the "size" of each row that is being processed.
 Repeated calls to :meth:`~Cursor.executemany()` are still better than repeated calls to :meth:`~Cursor.execute()`.

 Batch Execution of PL/SQL